JovanCraft/JovanCraft/README.md

 - 🤝 I’m looking for help with **thinking more outside of the box when it comes to coding in general**

 - 💬 Ask me about **my day!
-Psyche, I probably haven't even left from in front of this computer 🙃**
+Psyche, I probably haven't even left from in front of this computer today 🙃**

 - ⚡ Fun fact - **Coding has become my life now 😵‍💫**